LeonardoFM/TDD_Python/README.md

 **Spatial scales and meshing**

-For discretization we must have at least 10 grid points per wavelenth.
+For discretization we must have at least 10 grid points per wavelength.
 Now, how to discretize the entire Earth to simulate waves with f=1Hz, c = 3Km/s?

   > 10 grid points/ \lambda -> 0.3Km grid spacing